 - Raw material for the preparation of surfactants

-- Reduction of acidity in certain gases
+- Reduction of the acidity of certain gases

 INDUSTRIAL USE